 Overclocking refers to increasing the performance of existing graphics cards without spending any money on new GPU models.
-But before we dig deeper into this topic, let’s analyze when we need to overclock our GPU.
+But before we dig deeper into this topic, let’s analyze when we need to overclock the GPU.
 The simple answer to these questions lies in the current performance of your PC.

 If there are lags in the PC when playing your favorite games or rendering graphics taking more time, then upgrade your GPU.
 But upgrading costs a whole lot of money, which is a limiting factor for many users.
-Overclocking is the solution in this case if you are not willing to spend lots of buck for a new upgrade.
+Overclocking is the solution in this case if you are not willing to spend lots of bucks on a new upgrade.
 In this article, we will show you how to overclock the GPU.